 What is a P46?

-If a new employee does not have a P45, they can instead provide a P46 (now know as a starter checklist).
+If a new employee does not have a P45, they can instead provide a P46 (now known as a starter checklist after the P46 has been abolished ).
 The employer should request this form as it serves a similar purpose to a P45.